compilin/ShulkerShops/README.md

 Config
 ======

+You can change some of the mod's settings via the `<server or .minecraft directory>/config/shulkershop.toml` file.
+Run the game with the mod once to generate the file initially.
 The mod has two configurable items: the item to select shops, and the one to create them.
 By default the first one is just a regular stick, and the second one is a banner pattern with a custom name, description ("lore") and a fake enchantment tag for the visual effect.
 Be careful not to put a basic items with no tags for shop creation, as this behaviour will occur whenever the player right clicks the ground with it.

 ### Permissions